june-in-exile/zkWill/apps/frontend/README.md

    - Use dedicated proof generation services (e.g., Marlin, RISC Zero)
    - Distribute computational load across multiple nodes

-3. **Backend Proof Service**:
+3. **Backend Proof Service with TEE**:
+   - Replace the demo backend with a TEE-based proof generation service
-   - User submits encrypted inputs to a trusted backend
+   - User submits encrypted inputs to a TEE node
-   - Backend generates proof and returns it to the client
+   - TEE generates proof securely and returns it to the client
    - Client verifies and submits to blockchain

 **Recommended Architecture for Production:**